Introduction

 6. SQL Injection

 SQL injection remains a prevalent threat in the cybersecurity landscape.
 Attackers exploit vulnerable input fields to inject malicious SQL queries, potentially gaining unauthorized access to a database or manipulating data.
 Protecting against SQL injection involves using parameterized queries and input validation.
-SQL Injection Parameterized queries separate user inputs from SQL commands, making it impossible for attackers to inject malicious code.
+Parameterized queries separate user inputs from SQL commands, making it impossible for attackers to inject malicious code.
 Comprehensive input validation ensures that only safe, expected data enters the system, reducing the risk of SQL injection.

 7. Broken Authentication